-If parents wish to pop in and see a particular piece of work or to have a quick word with a teacher, after school in the afternoon is a much more convenient time than in the morning.
-For matters which may take a little longer it is advisable to telephone first and arrange a mutually convenient time.
+If parents wish to pop in and see a particular piece of work or to have a quick word with a teacher, this will usually be possible at the end of the day, during handover.
+If you feel the matter needs more than 10 minutes to discuss, you should contact the school office to make an appointment at a mutually convenient time.

-Children who are late must let the School Office know so that registers can be amended.
+If your child is late to school they must be signed in at the school office.
 Please note that lateness before the close of the register is recorded as present, but lateness after the close of the register is recorded as an unauthorised absence.